 The method is described in full in the American Journal of Human Genetics.

-However, very briefly, the method first assesses patterns of local LD by calculating a matrix of local pairwise correlations between SNPs.
+However, very briefly, the method first assesses patterns of local LD by calculating a matrix of local pairwise squared-correlations between SNPs.
 Row i of this matrix will indicate to what extent the signal of SNP i is replicated by its neighbouring SNPs, and the sum of these values will reflect the total amount that the signal of SNP i is replicated.
 Based on this matrix, LDAK determines SNP weightings so that the sum of the values in Row i times the SNP weightings equals (approximately) one.
 Then, using these weightings, LDAK calculates an adjusted kinship matrix where the (relative) contribution of each SNP is determined by its weight.
-Without these weightings, genetic variation tagged by many SNPs will have an exaggerated effect when calculating genetic similarities; with these weightings, each independent genetic signal should contribute equally.
+Without these weightings, genetic variation tagged by many SNPs will have an exaggerated effect when calculating genetic similarities; with these weightings, each independent genetic signal should contribute approximately equally.